AWS Certified SysOps Administrator – Associate (SOA-C02) Exam Learning Path

 • CloudTrail log file integrity validation can be used to check whether a log file was modified, deleted, or unchanged after being delivered.

-• AWS Trusted Advisor provides recommendations that help follow AWS best practices.
-Trusted Advisor evaluates your account by using checks.
+• Trusted Advisor provides recommendations that help follow AWS best practices covering security, performance, cost, fault tolerance & service limits.

 Networking & Content Delivery